tkrs/openjdk-debian/README.md

 # openjdk-debian
-Docker container for OpenJDK on Debian
+Docker container image for OpenJDK on Debian